 - Notice to Applicants for Admission to the Massachusetts Bar: The February 2017 application for Petition for Admission to the bar is due on December 9, 2016.
 Applications must be received on or before the deadline stated in the application (not postmarked).
 Applications received after the deadline will be returned to sender.
 The bar exam will be administered on February 22 and 23, 2017 at the Boston Convention and Exhibition Center (BCEC), 415 Summer Street, Boston, MA 02199 and at Western New England University School of Law, 1215 Wilbraham Road, Springfield, MA 01119.

-- Formal Admission Ceremonies: Formal admission ceremonies for the July 2016 bar exam are scheduled to be held November 16, 17, 18, 21 and 22, 2016.
+- Formal Admission Ceremonies: Formal admission ceremonies for the February 2017 bar exam are scheduled to be held in June 2017.
 Applicants reported qualified for admission by the Board of Bar Examiners to the Supreme Judicial Court will receive their scheduled appearance date and time with the results from the bar examination.